jdhrrs/C-Data-Structures-and-Algorithims/README.md

 # Assignment2
-Sure!
-I'll create a `README.md` file for your project, "Assignment2", based on the provided files.
-Here is a draft:

----

-# Assignment2

 ## Overview

 This project implements a simple address book using a linked list data structure.
 The address book stores `Person` objects, which include `Address` details.
 The project consists of several C++ files organized into logical units for handling addresses, persons, and linked list operations.